Shadeira/TODO-List-Tutorial/README.md

 If you don't have VS Code downloaded, you can [download it here](https://code.visualstudio.com/download).

-**Note:** _If you prefer to use an online editor such as Replit you are more than welcome to do so._
+**Note:** If you prefer to use an online editor such as Repl.it you are more than welcome to do so.

 First, we need to create a directory and files for our project using the terminal.
 Once you open the terminal `cd` into your Desktop.
 This is where we will add our directory.
 You can name it anything you like but to make it easier let's name it **todo-list-project**: